Selling your home

 Step-by-step guide

 Make sure your home is registered with the Land Registry.
-Your original solicitor can confirm this.
+Your original solicitor can confirm this - it's a quick check, and doing it first avoids delays later.

 Start the process by completing a resale request via the Sparrow customer portal.
-You’ll also need a valid Energy Performance Certificate (EPC) — check if yours is still current here.
+You’ll need a valid Energy Performance Certificate (EPC) — check if yours is still current here.
+EPC's last ten years, so most homes will be fine.

-Choose an estate agent to market your home.
-They’ll handle viewings, vet potential buyers, and submit the buyer’s details to Sparrow for approval.
+Choose an estate agent to market your home at the valuation price.
+They’ll handle viewings, vet potential buyers, and send the buyer’s details to us for approval.
+We don't market your home or speak to buyers directly.

 • Arranges valuation